Cognigy/Documentation/docs/en/docs/live-agent/settings/inboxes.md

 slug: "inboxes"
 hidden: false
 ---

 # Inboxes

 _Inboxes_ are workspaces where human agents handle real-time chat interactions with customers and manage related tasks.
 Each Inbox ID represents the connection from Cognigy.AI to Live Agent.

 You can have an unlimited number of Inboxes in your Live Agent account, and you can view conversations specific to an Inbox by clicking on it.

-Additionally, there are several settings you can change in already existing Inboxes.
+Within an Inbox, you can customize the appearance of the Inbox, add and remove agents, configure message visibility for them, set up conversation routing, and add assistant bots.

 ## Create an Inbox

-To create an Inbox in Live Agent, follow these steps:
+To create an Inbox in Live Agent, do the following:

 1. Open the Live Agent interface.
 2. Go to **Settings > Inboxes**.